yshavit/llm-notes/book/04-Training/01-training.md

 ### Causal masking

-This improvement only applies during training (which I'll describe in more detail [in a later chapter](./06-training)).
+This improvement only applies during training.

 Remember that our LLM will ultimately be used to auto-complete prompts.
 That means that at the point where it's making predictions, it won't have access to words after the input: they haven't been written yet!